hackclub/hackclub/applications/jonathan/echoing_green_14.md

 Seeing the impact on it's members and meeting other who had done the same, he started hackEDU.
 Meanwhile, I had been creating and testing a CS curriculum that developed autonomy and agency.
-I teamed up with Zach on hackEDU because I believed it’s student centered was the best thing that could be done to inspire autonomy and agency.
+I teamed up with Zach on hackEDU because I believed it's student centered was the best thing that could be done to inspire autonomy and agency.

 **Why are you, unlike the majority of people, so passionate about this issue